M66B/FairEmail/PRIVACY.md

 ## Definitions of terms

 This section defines some terms and words.
-Knowing those terms will help you understanding the following sections.
+Knowing those terms will help you understand the following sections.

 * *Data subject* &#8211; the user of the app
 * *Personal data* &#8211; any data the data subject could be identified with